The Gospel in James: Key Bible Verses & Commentary

 The-Gospel-in-James.jpg

-Lord’s Library editors created this introductory guide to the Gospel in James to showcase how the Scriptures reveal salvation by grace through faith in James.
+Lord’s Library editors created this introductory guide to the Gospel in James to showcase how the Scriptures reveal salvation by grace through faith.

 Though focusing mainly on the moral and ethical aspects of Christian living, the Epistle of James also provides a rich description of the implications of the Gospel of Jesus Christ.
 The letter emphasizes the necessity of genuine faith, which is evidenced by good works, and how both mirror a life that reflects the teachings of Jesus Christ.
 Central to James is the message that true faith, which leads to salvation, is not merely an intellectual exercise but is demonstrated through actions.